Generating Hard Examples for Pixel-wise Classification: Experiments: Red Tide Detection

 \subsection{Evaluation Settings}

-{\bf Evaluation Metrics.} We used two different metrics for the evaluation of the proposed network: the receiver operating characteristic (ROC) curve and the ROC variation curve.
+{\bf Evaluation metrics.} We used two different metrics to evaluate the proposed model: the receiver operating characteristic (ROC) curve and the ROC variation curve.
 The ROC variation curve describes changes in the detection rate based on varying numbers of (true or false) detections per image (NDPI) instead of the false positive rate.
-This metric is especially useful when there are numerous unlabeled examples whose identity is unknown.
+This metric is beneficial when there are numerous unlabeled examples whose identity is unknown.
 Note that in a GOCI image only a fraction of red tide pixels are labeled and the rest of the image remains unlabeled.
-For quantitative analysis, we calculate the AUC (the area under the ROC curve) and ndpi@dr=0.25, ndpi@dr=0.5 and ndpi@dr=0.75 indicating the NDPI values when the detection rate reaches 0.25, 0.5, and 0.75, respectively.\\
+For quantitative analysis, we calculate the AUC (the area under the ROC curve) and ndpi@dr=0.25, ndpi@dr=0.5 and ndpi@dr=0.75 indicating the NDPI values when the detection rate reaches 0.25, 0.5, and 0.75, respectively.

-{\bf Network Training.} The proposed networks are trained from scratch.
-When both HNG and cOHEM are used for training, we used a three-stage training strategy and trained the network with 1250 iterations for each stage.
-A base learning rate is 0.01 for the red tide detection network and HNG and 0.0001 for the discriminator.
+{\bf Model training.} The proposed models are trained from scratch.
+When HEG is used, we used a three-stage training strategy and trained the model with 1250 iterations for each stage.
+A base learning rate is 0.01 for the red tide detection model and generator and 0.0001 for the discriminator.
 The base learning rate drops to a factor of 10 for every 500 iterations.
-When the three stage training strategy is not used to train the network (i.e. HNG is not adopted for training), we trained the network with 2500 iterations.
-A base learning rate is 0.01 and dropps by a factor of 10 for every 1K iterations.
+When the three stage training strategy is not used to train the model (i.e. artificially generated examples are not used for training), we trained the model with 2500 iterations.
+A base learning rate is 0.01 and drops by a factor of 10 for every 1K iterations.

+The proposed models are optimized by using a mini-batch Stochastic Gradient Descent (SGD) approach with a batch size of 256 examples, the momentum of 0.9, and weight decay of 0.0005.
+The red tide detection model's training objective is to minimize the cross entropy losses between the red tide labels and the final output scores.
+Each batch consists of examples extracted from one positive image with red tide occurrence and one negative image with no red tide occurrence.
+The positive-to-negative ratio in each batch is set to 1:3.

+To reduce overfitting in training, data augmentation is carried out.
+Since a GOCI image is taken from a top view, training examples are augmented by mirroring across the horizontal, vertical, and diagonal axes.
+This mirroring can be performed in one direction or in multiple directions.
+This will increase the number of examples by eight times.

+When training the red tide detection model, all learnable layers except for the layers of residual modules ($3^{rd}$, $4^{th}$, $5^{th}$, and $6^{th}$ layers) are initialized according to Gaussian distribution with zero mean and 0.01 standard deviation.
+The layers of the residual modules are initialized according to Gaussian distribution with a mean of zero and a standard deviation of 0.005.
+All layers of the generator except for the last layer are initialized according to Gaussian distribution with a mean of zero and a standard deviation of 0.02.
+The last layer is initialized according to Gaussian distribution with a mean of zero and a standard deviation of 50.